Mango Pico de Gallo

 - Ripe mangos are slightly soft, with a little give when you squeeze them.
 Avoid mangos that are mushy (overripe) or as hard as an apple (underripe).

-- Omit the jalapeño if you don’t want the salsa to be spicy.
+- Omit the jalapeño if you want a mild salsa fresca.

-- To avoid cutting your hand accidentally, don’t hold the mango halves in your palm while cutting.
+- To avoid cutting yourself accidentally, don’t hold the mango in your hands to cut it.
 Instead, place it on a cutting board.

-- Dice the vegetables as small or large as you prefer.
-The bigger the dice, the chunkier the salsa.
+- Dice the vegetables as small or large as you like.
+The bigger the dice, the chunkier the pico will be.

-- Make the salsa a day in advance to allow the flavors to meld together.
+- This tastes best if you make it a day in advance, to allow the flavors to meld together.